psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 Another paragraph in Brand associated with All Hallows' Eve introduces the tradition of "souling", particularly in Staffordshire:

-> " It is worth remarking:," says Tollet, in a note in Johnson's and Steevens's Shakespeare, Two Gent, of Verona, act. ii. sc.
+> "It is worth remarking:," says Tollet, in a note in Johnson's and Steevens's Shakespeare, Two Gent, of Verona, act. ii. sc.
 2. "that on All Saints Day, the poor people in Staffordshire, and perhaps in other country places, go from parish to parish *a Souling*, as they call it, i. e. begging and puling (or singing small as Bailey's Dictionary explains puling) for *Soul Cakes*, or any good thing to make them merry.
 This custom is mentioned by Peck, and seems a remnant of popish superstition to pray for departed souls, particularly those of friends.
 The Souler's Song in Staffordshire is different from that which Mr. Peck mentions, and is by no means worthy of publication."
 >
 > If it was not an indecent one, which it is hardly possible to imagine it was, I cannot help observing that Mr. Tollet might as well have not mentioned the custom at all, as have kept back the song.